 Our planet is getting connected faster than we can imagine!

-The Long Term Evolution for Machines: LTE-M
+LTE-M: the Long Term Evolution for Machines

-For typical IoT solutions like alarm systems, asset trackers, smart meters, smart city controllers, wearables and industrial sensors, an optimized category of Low Power Wide Area Network (LPWAN) LTE is preferred.
+For typical IoT solutions like alarm systems, asset trackers, smart meters, smart city controllers, wearables, and industrial sensors, an optimized category of Low Power Wide Area Network (LPWAN) LTE is preferred.

 Innovative LTE-M modules

-Thales and Sequans are first to innovate Cat.
+Thales and Sequans are the first to innovate Cat.
 M1 for the IoT market enabling reduced power consumption and cost through optimized wireless speeds at 375kbps while simultaneously boosting reliability and range for indoor installations.

 Offering advanced power management capabilities and efficient use of the network, Thales’s Cat.
 M1 technology enables long standby times and ten years of battery-powered operation, making it ideal for remote solutions without easy access to power.